-After meeting with the president today, leaders of progressive groups like moveon.org and labor unions like SEIU said they believe the president would stand firm for their causes.
-Deepak Bhargava is with the Center for Community Change.
+After meeting with President Obama on Tuesday, leaders of progressive groups such as MoveOn.org and labor unions such as the Service Employees International Union said they believed the president would stand firm for their causes.

-DEEPAK BHARGAVA: I think we came away convinced that we are on the same page with the president, that he is committed to making sure that the rich pay their fair share of taxes as a part of the solution to our country's fiscal problems.
-He reiterated his commitment that he's made in public before that this budget will not be balanced on the backs of the middle class and the poor.
+"I think we came away convinced that we are on the same page with the president — that he is committed to making sure that the rich pay their fair share of taxes as a part of a solution to our country's fiscal problems," said Deepak Bhargava of the Center for Community Change.
+"He reiterated his commitment that he's made in public before, that this budget will not be balanced on the backs of the middle class and the poor."

-Republicans, while offering an olive branch to the president in the form of greater tax revenues, are still adamant that income tax rates even on the richest Americans should not go up.
+Republicans, while offering an olive branch to the president in the form of greater tax revenues, are still adamant that income tax rates should not go up, even on the richest Americans.
 Liberal groups are just as adamant that no changes be made to Social Security or Medicare — something the president has been open to in the past.

-RICHARD TRUMKA: Are we going to collectively stand up and make sure that workers get a fair shake in all of this?
-Absolutely we are.
-Do we believe that the president is committed to that same thing?
-Absolutely we do.
+"Are we going to collectively stand up and make sure that workers get a fair shake in all of this?
+Absolutely we are," he said.
+"Do we believe that the president is committed to that same thing?
+Absolutely we do."

-CARNEY: You know, I would, again, cite Speaker Boehner in saying that I'm not in a position to — he is not and I don't think the president is in a position of boxing ourselves in or boxing others out.
+Asked if that means the president is not ruling those ideas out, Carney responded: "You know, I would again cite Speaker [John] Boehner in saying that I'm not in the position to — he's not and I don't think the president is — in the position of boxing ourselves in or boxing others out."

 Carney's comments could be a message for Obama's supporters in labor and the left wing of the Democratic Party: Give me some room to reach a deal.